Kyelin25/sdmx-friendly/information_model/MetadataStructureDefinitions/ReportStructure.md

 reportFor: [MetadataTarget](MetadataTarget.md) (OneOrMany) - Associates the MetadataTargets for which this ReportStructure is used.

-components: [MetadataAttribute](MetadataAttribute.md) (OneOrMany) - An association to the MetadataAttributes relevant to the ReportStructure.
+components: [MetadataAttribute](MetadataAttribute.md) (ZeroOrMany) - An association to the MetadataAttributes relevant to the ReportStructure.